gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

     - A foul being awarded to the quizzer.

 Once a team has requested an explanation of a ruling, and that explanation has been given, all teams lose the right to challenge.
-- If an explanation of a ruling is requested, the quizmaster should pause before giving the explanation, to allow all teams the opportunity to challenge.
+- If an explanation of a ruling is requested, the quizmaster will ask if any team wants to challenge.

 The result of a challenge may not be challenged.

-If the challenge is accepted, points or error points that were awarded for the initial ruling of the judge will be deducted.
-Points or error points which reflect the new ruling of the judge will be recorded.
-A new question of the same number will be given if the question is ruled illegal.
+If the challenge is accepted:
+    - Points or error points which reflect the new ruling of the judge will be recorded.
+    - A new question of the same number will be given if the question is ruled illegal.

 When a challenge is made, the quizmaster must give each team’s captain or co-captain an opportunity to speak to the challenge before making a ruling on the challenge.
 Whichever team is being challenged against will have the right to speak last.